-The school will not impose a religious dress code on staff or pupils.
-Modesty and dignity are core Islamic values and all staff and pupils will be expected to respect that in their conduct and dress.
+The school does not impose a religious dress code on staff or pupils.
+Modesty and dignity are core Islamic values and all staff and pupils are expected to respect that in their conduct and dress.

 What is a Free School?